luky32768/app/README.md

 # Emails & Internet Banking

-This is my implementation of emails and internet banking.
+This is my implementation of a backendless application for emails and internet banking.
 To create a fake backend I have used an extended HttpInterceptor, and as a database browser localStorage, similarly to what I have seen on this page: https://jasonwatmore.com/post/2020/07/18/angular-10-fake-backend-example-for-backendless-development